 In 2021 we celebrate 300 years of following Christ in faith, hope, and love.
-God’s graciousness has been evident as the history of WCCPC is a story of a people enjoying the presence of a loving God.
+God’s graciousness has been evident as the history of White Clay Creek Presbyterian Church is a story of a people enjoying the presence of a loving God.
 The history of WCCPC is intertwined with the history of Newark, that of Delaware as a colony and then as the first state, and the growth of the University of Delaware.
-To celebrate our tercentennial, a series of special events have been planned:
+To celebrate our tercentennial, a series of special events have been planned.
+Please join us!

-- In May, members of WCCPC will honor veterans by marking the graves of the many veterans buried in the White Clay Creek Cemetery.
+- During a Memorial Day Ceremony, on May 30th, we will honor veterans by marking the graves of the many veterans buried in the White Clay Creek Cemetery.
 Veterans from the Revolutionary War to Vietnam are found in the cemetery.

-- In November, a special church-wide dinner at the Clayton Center will feature a talk by the Reverend Rachel Stahle.
-Stahle is the author of The Great Work of Providence: Jonathan Edwards for Today (Wipf & Stock: 2010).
+- On Friday, November 5th, a Celebration Dinner at the Clayton Center will feature a talk by the Reverend Rachel Stahle, author of The Great Work of Providence: Jonathan Edwards for Today (Wipf & Stock: 2010).

-- Another notable activity during the tricentennial is the publication of a book of short essays on the history of WCCPC.
+- We also plan to publish a book of short essays on the history of WCCPC.
+Stay tuned!